serebrov/serebrov.github.io-hugo/content/posts/2020-11-21-mitosis-keyboard-first-impressions.md

   - There are `+` and `-` markings although I had to put my batteries upside down (`+` battery side facing `-` marking), not sure if markings are misplaced or I am interpreting them incorrectly

 Flashing:
-- Go to the [QMK configuratior](https://config.qmk.fm/#/mitosis/LAYOUT), change the layout as you like
+- Go to the [QMK configurator](https://config.qmk.fm/#/mitosis/LAYOUT), change the layout as you like
 - Download json keymap (at least, for the backup, it can be loaded back later)
 - Compile and download the firmware (there are buttons in the configurator) and then flash it with the [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases)
 - Press the button with `R` near it on the receiver to reset it and go to the flashing mode

 Alternatively, clone qmk and flash from the command line.
-Setup guide is [here](https://docs.qmk.fm/#/newbs_getting_started), after everything is set up, new firmware can be compiled and flushed with `qmk flash -kb mitosis -km mitosis_mini` (where `mitosis_mini` is the custom keymap name, there are also several [alternative keymaps in the QMK source](https://github.com/qmk/qmk_firmware/tree/master/keyboards/mitosis)).
+Setup guide is [here](https://docs.qmk.fm/#/newbs_getting_started), after everything is set up, new firmware can be compiled and flashed with `qmk flash -kb mitosis -km mitosis_mini` (where `mitosis_mini` is the custom keymap name, there are also several [alternative keymaps in the QMK source](https://github.com/qmk/qmk_firmware/tree/master/keyboards/mitosis)).

 The keymap itself, can remain in `json` format, here is [what I have so far](https://github.com/serebrov/qmk_firmware/tree/custom/keyboards/mitosis/keymaps/mitosis_mini):
 - config.h - defines to auto shift timeout and enables tapping force hold